cmudeeprl/403website_s22/_pages/logistics.md

 - Official auditing of the course (i.e. taking the course for an  _Audit_ grade) is not permitted this semester.

-- Unofficial auditing of the course (i.e. watching the lectures online or attending them in person, but not turning in homeworks to grade) is welcome and permitted without prior approval.
-We give priority to students who are officially registered for the course, so informal auditors may only take a seat in the classroom **if there is one available 10 minutes after the start of class**.
-Unofficial auditors will not be given access to course materials such as homework assignments and exams.

-- Please email [Ganesh](mailto:giyer@andrew.cmu.edu) if you need further clarification.
+- Please email [Brynn](mailto:bedmunds@andrew.cmu.edu) if you need further clarification.

 ***